Healthy Homes Assessment Korokoro

 Home Assessments Korokoro for Rental Properties

-• Does the ceiling insulation need topping up or replacing?
+• Is the ceiling insulation in require of topping up? require topping up or replacing?

 home assessments for rental properties